 These programs are great for flashing fireflies, but what about our glow-worms and day active species, or even the larvae of flashing fireflies?
 For these, iNaturalist is a great option.
 Simply take a photo and submit it through the iNaturalist website or app along with the date and location of your observation.
 You can also submit photos of flashing species—if you do this, be sure to include a description of the flash pattern in the notes, since this will help determine the species ID.
 Firefly observations that are submitted to iNaturalist are then compiled into the Fireflyers International Network’s regional iNaturalist projects, where firefly experts and seasoned enthusiasts vet proposed species IDs and share their extensive knowledge of firefly morphology and life histories and what is known of distributions.
 Submitting your observations to iNaturalist is a great way to not only document your local firefly fauna, but also practice your ID skills and learn more about the species that occur in your area.

-There are several other regional programs popping up across the country, from the Southwestern Firefly Finder to Light Up West Virginia.
+There are several other regional programs popping up across the country, from the Lampyridae of the Southwest U.S.A. and Northern Mexico". to Light Up West Virginia.
 Each of these has a similar goal: to document the distribution, habitat associations, and (in some cases) abundance of fireflies.
 Together, they are covering a larger and larger part of the country.
 Once we have an idea of where fireflies occur and what habitats they’re using, we will be much better poised to take further conservation action for the species that need it most.

 <caption>Dark skies are critically important to the survival of fireflies and many other nocturnal animals.
 Here you can see the Milky Way from a site in Nebraska.
 (Photo: Andrew Seaman, Flickr [CC BY-ND 2.0])